GraphicsBlast

 Camera Space

 The first step towards rendering our world is to make everything relative to the camera inside it.
 That is to say, we make the camera the centre of the world.
-Things close to the camera will now be close to the origin.
+Things close to the camera will now be close to the origin, and distant objects far from the origin.

 We apply a single transformation to every vertex in our world, rotating and translating it so that it's now centred around the camera.
 This transformation matrix is known as the view matrix, in the sense of it's the camera's "view" of the world.
 Once it's been applied, everything in this coordinate system is described as being in camera space, or relative to the camera.